 However, before this, most high-quality filters use a pre-filter combined with activated charcoal to filter off larger particles and volatile compounds.
-These pre-filters need to be replaced, usually every six months or so.
+These pre-filters need to be replaced, usually every three to six months or so.
 Again, though, the specifics of your household may affect this significantly.

 A smoky, dust-filled home will need filters a lot more frequently than your average home.
 Some air purifiers even have sensors that can tell you exactly when you’ll need to replace the filter.